How to Feel Better Right NowNov 12, 2022

 Every new “diet” tactic doesn't need to be applied.

-Every "workout" DVD that seems interesting does need to be purchased.
+Every "workout" DVD that seems interesting does not need to be purchased.

 Every exotic "exercise" someone posts on social media doesn't have to fit into your training program.